yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. From the Azure portal browse to the Function App.
+1. From the Azure Portal browse to the Function App.
 Create an application setting called 'contosoeventsapimgrkey' and set the value to the API Management key you saved in the previous step.

 #### Exit criteria:

 -  You will be able to issue a load test from the Web site in Exercise 5, and see that orders have been processed through the function -- as it will have successfully called the API and you will see results in the reports page.

 ## Exercise 5: Configure and publish the web application

 Duration: 15 minutes

 In this exercise, you will configure the website to communicate with the API Management service, deploy the application, and create an order.

-### Task 1: Configure the Web App settings
+### Task 1: Configure the web app settings

 In this task, you will update configuration settings to communicate with the API Management service.
 You will be guided through the instructions to find the information necessary to populate the configuration settings.